rahulyesantharao/blog-api-m1/post_converter/md_posts/post5.md

 Directly saving every single Huffman code for every character of the alphabet would be incredibly space-inefficient, and would render meaningless any space savings we were able to make through LZ77.
 Because of this, DEFLATE uses a specific ordering convention for its Huffman codes.
 In particular,

-> All codes of a given bit length have lexicographically consecutive values, in the same order as the symbols they represent;<br/>
+> -All codes of a given bit length have lexicographically consecutive values, in the same order as the symbols they represent;<br/>
-> Shorter codes lexicographically precede longer codes.
+> - Shorter codes lexicographically precede longer codes.

 For example, if we are encoding A, B, C, D as 00, 011, 1, 010, we can keep the same code lengths (which are the only part that actually represent the relative frequencies of the characters and thus the space savings) but follow the given rules by instead using the codes 10, 110, 0, 111.
 The purpose of this rule is that we can specify the entire Huffman tree simply by giving the consecutive code lengths.
 For example, in our example, it is enough to say (2, 3, 1, 3) to specify the entire Huffman coding (try it out: there is only one way to follow the given rules and use the given code lengths).
 In particular, we can use the following code to take a set of lengths and convert them to a Huffman tree (see the repo at the end for the full function, `build_tree()`).